ghc-proposals/ghc-proposals/proposals/0000-custom-type-errors.rst

 This proposal does *not* address whether this facility should be used at all by the libraries bundled with GHC.
 This might be the topic of another proposal in the future, if this one gets accepted.

+Further information (with a more academic flavor) is available in `this draft <http://www.staff.science.uu.nl/~f100183/type-errors-draft.pdf>`_.

 Motivation
 ------------
 Haskell is well-known for its ability to embed DSLs, and the usage of its strong type system to guarantee invariants in those languages.
 The main disdvantage is that type errors become unwidely long and complex, and in many cases expose internals of the implementation.
 In short, the "ultimate abstraction" offered by EDSLs is broken when the code is ill-typed.

 The community has already acknowledged this problem partially with the introduction of ``TypeError``.
-See `the original proposal <https://ghc.haskell.org/trac/ghc/wiki/Proposal/CustomTypeErrors>`_ and an `example package <https://github.com/turingjump/bookkeeper#readme>_`.
+See `the original proposal <https://ghc.haskell.org/trac/ghc/wiki/Proposal/CustomTypeErrors>`_ and an `example package <https://github.com/turingjump/bookkeeper#readme>`_.
 But why should we stop here?
 There are many other error conditions we may want to customize.
 In this proposal we focus in other two.

 Undischarged constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~